 If you are selected for and accept a seat in SIPPA, you will attend a Centralized Orientation followed by the Clinical Field Assessment.
 The CFA will occur in communities other than the community in which you will do your three year return of service.

-Upon successful completion of SIPPA you will begin your practice as a family physician in the community you are assigned to complete your Return of Service.
+Upon successful completion of SIPPA you will begin your practice as a family physician in the community you are assigned to for completion of your Return of Service.